The importance of a deliberate morning routine

 Do you have good intentions to get certain things done in the day but never quite manage to?

-Before I discovered my little secret, my day would typically start like this:
+Before I discovered the secret to waking up early, my day would typically start like this:

 I'd just about wake up from my sleep in the morning at 6.45 am.